Mamas and Coffee®

 In a nutshell, don’t put a strain on the household to give your teenager a monthly allowance.
 We took the funds already spent by the kids and came up with an allowance amount to give.

-After taking a long hard look, we decided to pay our kids $5 x their age.
+After taking a long, hard look, we decided to pay our kids $5 for their age.

 Payday is on the first of each month.

 Our now 15-year-old preferred payment method is a transfer to her bank account.
-She enjoys the swipe of her bank card with the actual card or via her phone.
-Our soon to be 13-year-old requests half of her allowance be transferred to her savings account and half in cash.
-Our soon to be 11-year-old wants all of hers in cold hard cash.
-We handle her allowance a little different than the rest.
+She enjoys the swipe of her bank card with the actual card or via her phone Our soon to be 13-year-old requests half of her allowance be transferred to her savings account and half in cash.
+Our soon-to-be 11-year-old wants all of hers in cold, hard cash.
+We handle her allowance a little differently than the rest.

 We decided to start giving an allowance when they hit the tween years, around the age of 10.
 That also depended on each child.
 I will share that story for another blog post.